5e-bits/5e-srd-api/README.md

 docker compose up --build
 ```

-### M1/M2 Macs
+### M1/M2/M3 Macs

 The command above pulls the latest image of the database from ghcr.io, which only targets the amd64 platform.
-If you are running on a different platform (like an M1/M2 mac), you will need to build the image yourself.
+If you are running on a different platform (like a Mac with Apple Silicon), you will need to build the image yourself.
 See the [5e-database](https://github.com/5e-bits/5e-database#how-to-run) repo for additional details.

 ```shell
 cd ../